Saudi Women Continue Their Fight for the Right to Drive

-Yes, the right to freedom of movement is guaranteed by article 26.
-Discrimination on the basis of sex is prohibited by article three.
+Yes, the right to freedom of movement is guaranteed by Article 26.
+Discrimination on the basis of sex is prohibited by Article three.

 Has there been any change or good news at all for Saudi women recently?

-There have been slow, marginal women's rights reforms over the last few years, especially in the area of women's employment.
+There have been slow, marginal women's rights reforms over the last few years, especially in the area of employment.
 Saudi Arabia has largely dropped male guardian permission as a condition for employment and is now actively encouraging women to enter the work force.
 It has also opened up new professions for women's employment such as becoming a lawyer.
 The first woman newspaper editor was appointed this year, and, in early 2013, King Abdullah appointed 30 women to the Shura Council.
 Plus, women will be eligible to run and vote in municipal elections in late 2015.

 More like this from VICE: